Anthony Rocca

+Early life

+Hailing from the Reservoir, Victoria, Rocca grew up as a Collingwood Magpies supporter.

 Sydney

-Of Italian descent, Rocca is the younger brother of former Australian rules footballer and NFL punter Saverio Rocca.
-Known as a family man, Anthony was rated very highly as a youngster and was selected with the second overall pick in the 1994 AFL Draft by the Sydney Swans.
-A lifelong Collingwood Magpies supporter (hailing from the Reservoir area, an area in the Collingwood supporter base's heartland), Rocca has said in recent interviews that at the time he was at Sydney his heart was not completely in it and he was homesick.
+Rocca was rated very highly as a youngster and was selected with the second overall pick in the 1994 AFL draft by the Sydney Swans.
+He was reportedly homesick during his time at the Swans.

 Collingwood

 After two seasons at the Swans, Rocca was traded to his preferred home, Collingwood.
 Rocca was traded for fellow 1994 draftee full forward Ben Wilson, Mark Orchard and Collingwood's first two draft selections.
 The trade was controversially allowed to be submitted almost three hours after the trading deadline, as Wilson and Orchard were holidaying in Mauritius and were unable to be contacted in time.
 He made a name for himself as a strong forward, with a booming 70+ metre kick, just like his brother.
-However, unlike his brother, Anthony was used also in the ruck.
+However, unlike his brother, Anthony was also used in the ruck.
 His importance to the Magpies forward structure was crucial, and he led the team's goalkicking, albeit with 38 goals in the year his team made a Grand Final in 2002.
 In 2003, with the Magpies again facing Brisbane in the Grand Final, Rocca was suspended in the Preliminary Final against Port Adelaide, shattering his dream of playing in another Grand Final.
 Without Rocca, the Magpies forward line structure was completely changed from the one that had been so successful throughout 2003, and by coincidence or not, Collingwood lost the match by 50 points.

 In 2004 he missed 7 matches with injuries, and fared even worse in 2005, snapping an achilles tendon during the Round 4 clash with the Kangaroos, ruling him out for the rest of the season.